DeepKondal/VideoXAI/Readme.md

 Note: During the VBAD pipeline, ensure that the video you are processing has the exact corresponding label number listed in the kinetics400_val_list_videos.txt file located inside the untargeted/ directory.

+### Running on HPC Cluster (SLURM-based)
+VideoXAI is designed to be deployable not only as a local microservice pipeline but also as a batch job on HPC systems (e.g., Concordia’s Speed cluster).
+This enables efficient large-scale video explainability workflows in research environments.

+The SLURM job script is also included in this repository as: `HPC_script_VideoXai.txt` You can directly download and submit the job using: sbatch HPC_script_VideoXai.txt

 ### 📖 Citation